|Description||Oral anti-diabetic drug|

 Drug Interactions and Side Effects:

-Although hypoglycemia is rarely observed with Sitagliptin as monotherapy (<1%), it does occur more frequently when combined with other oral hypoglycemic agents.
-Dosage reduction(s) may be recommended for concomitant administration of Sitagliptin with other antidiabetic treatments.
+Although hypoglycemia is rarely observed with sitagliptin as monotherapy (in <1% patients), it does occur more frequently when combined with other oral hypoglycemic agents.
+Dosage reduction(s) may be recommended for concomitant administration of sitagliptin with other antidiabetic treatments.

 |Total Number of Drug Interactions||642 drugs||Drugs.com|

 |On-target Side Effects||nausea, diarrhea, vomiting, flatulence, abdominal Pain, pancreatitis, renal complications||Drugs.com|